-The Doctors’ private line rings directly through to Grace but we still encourage those trying to reach us for an urgent or semi-urgent referral to fax your request with the patient’s information to our fax line at 604-876-6557 using our printable referral form to get our attention and upload VFs, OCT scans, or other clinical photos so they are received in full resolution.
+The Doctors’ private line rings directly through to our Office Manager but we still encourage those trying to reach us for an urgent or semi-urgent referral to fax your request with the patient’s information to our fax line at 604-876-6557 using our printable referral form to get our attention and upload VFs, OCT scans, or other clinical photos so they are received in full resolution.

 Covid-19 (Coronavirus) Update

 The safety of our patients and staff are our top priority and MASKS ARE STILL REQUIRED for healthcare facilities which includes our entire office building.
 The”new-normal” operation continues and includes low than pre-Covid patient volume, HEPA and UV-C air filtration in every room of our clinic and masks and hand hygiene for all.
-We can accommodate 4 people in the waiting room while maintaining physical distancing which means that we ask you to show up with enough time to use the washroom if needed BEFORE your appointment time so you are ready for your appointment on time.
+We have eased our limits to accommodate 6 people in the waiting room.
+We continue to ask you to show up with enough time to use the washroom if needed BEFORE your appointment time so you are ready for your appointment on time.
 Being late by more than 5 minutes can result in sending you home and charging you $100 no-show fee since we have to keep patients moving through the clinic to keep things safe.